yabusygin/ansible-role-docker/README.md

 Role Variables
 --------------

 All variables are optional.
-Example of variable usage provided in *Example Playbook* section.
+An example of variable usage provided in *Example Playbook* section.

 ### Logging ###

-By default the following configuration is aaplied:
+By default the following configuration is applied:

 ```json
 {